How to make Word documents accessible

 • Numbered (or ordered) lists

-Learn how to write and structure different lists in content.
+Learn how to write and structure different types of lists in content.

 Making lists accessible in Word

-This structures lists consistently and tags them so assistive technologies correctly read them as a list.
-For example, a screen reader will announce a list, how many items are in it, what's each point is and when the list ends.
+• are tagged so assistive technologies read them correctly (for example, a screen reader will announce a list, the number of items, and when the list ends)

-Microsoft Support explains how to create accessible lists in:
+Microsoft Support has more guidance on how to create lists:

 Do not create spacing between list items by using the Enter key to insert empty line spaces.
-This makes the list difficult to understand for screen readers because each bullet will read out as a new list.
+This can confuse screen readers and cause them to read each bullet as a new list.

-Instead, create consistent spacing between list items using these steps:
+Instead, add spacing between list items using Word’s Paragraph tool:

 1. Highlight your list.

-5. Make sure the 'Don't add space between paragraphs of the same style' checkbox is unticked.
+4. Ensure “Don’t add space between paragraphs of the same style” is unticked.

 Check written content